grapestone5321/sdcnd-behavioral_cloning/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to .
+The overall strategy for deriving a model architecture was to use convolutional neural networks (CNNs).

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...